The Awakening Collective

 Identity Deconstruction Varies Across Stages

-When exploring awakening, it’s easy to assume that all teachers are saying the same thing.
-In reality, each of the stages of awakening in our enlightenment map are experienced differently depending on the stage of self-development that a person is in.
+When first exploring awakening, it’s easy to assume that all teachers are saying the same thing.
+In reality, each of the stages of awakening in the enlightenment map are experienced differently depending on the stage of self-development that a 'self' is in.
+So teachers in different stages are actually pointing to different things.

-The following table breaks down three developmental stages—4/5, 5, and 5/6—to highlight what aspect of the self is being deconstructed in the second stage of awakening) and what blind spots remain at each stage.
+The following table breaks down three developmental stages—4/5, 5, and 5/6—to highlight what aspect of the self is being deconstructed and what blind spots remain at each developmental stage.

 ✅ Why Enlightenment Frees You From Psychological Control